developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Document -** printed form containing data to be acquired (i.e. a shipping receipt).
 Documents should be associated with no more than one Template.

+**Field-** see Region Field.

-**Field of Interest-** area of a form within a Region of Interest that is associated with a data type and processing method (i.e. a barcode).
-Also referred to simply as a "Field."
+**Form Region of Interest -** the area inside the outer-most border of a Document that contains Field Regions of Interest with data to be acquired.

 **Grouped Regions -** refers to sections of a Document that require Fields (i.e. an address) to be grouped logically as an aid to processing the acquired data.